Daguhh/ConkyLuaMakerGUIv2/readme.txt

         (2 click for ring and bar, for respectively center/radius and start/end)

     Select object :
-        in the "object" left panel, select an item in list you can then
+        in the "object" right panel, select an item in list you can then
             - delete it
             - duplicate it
             - rename buy filling entrybox and click on rename

     Edit property :
         - you can drag figure to a new position
-        - you can edit manually and click on "valide" (please keep all ' , # and } and whatever...
+        - you can edit manually and click on "valide" (please keep all ' , # and } and others...

     Create Lua configuration file :
         - Menu : save : save your work in "Lua_conf_save.pkl"